ziap/ziap.github.io/content/blog/parallel-array/index.md

 }
 ```

-The view is marked as `Readonly` not because we can't write to the data, but we
+The view is marked as `Readonly` not because we can't write to the data, but
-want to disallow changing the properties itself:
+because we want to disallow changing the properties themselves (JS/TS
+immutability is weird, I know):

 ```ts
 monsters.view().x = new Float32Array() // should give type error
 ```

-However, you'll soon realize that certain operations requires iterating over
+However, you'll soon realize that certain operations require iterating over the
-the properties, so it's better to store the data as an array instead of an
+properties, so it's better to store the data as an array instead of an object.
-object.
 And we can reconstruct the objects using another keys array.

 ```ts
 class SoAMonsters {